Unasyn Side Effects

 Applies to ampicillin / sulbactam: injection powder for solution

-Along with its needed effects, ampicillin / sulbactam may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ampicillin / sulbactam may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking ampicillin / sulbactam:Less common
+If any of the following side effects occur while taking ampicillin / sulbactam, check with your doctor or nurse immediately:Less common

 - Changes in skin color